SDB:Login as root

 A longer terminal session as root

 for root as a login shell.
-This means that all initialisation run during a normal login is done and among other things this will give
+This means that all initializations run during a normal login is done and among other things this will give

-you the right PATH variable.
+you the correct PATH variable.
 When not doing this you will have the PATH variable of happy/admin which may contain unexpected directories which may contain dangerous executables.
-Most notorious is the directory . (your working directory).
+Most notorious is the directory .

 #!/bin/sh cd / rm -rf *